dvd-dev/hilo/README.md

 - `Track unknown power sources in a separate energy sensor.
 This is a round approximation calculated when we get a reading from the Smart Energy Meter.`: Checkbox

-  All other energy sources are lumped into a single sensor.
+  All energy sources other than Hilo hardware are lumped into a single sensor.
 Uses the reading from the home's smart meter.

 - `hq_plan_name`: String